Phonics is an essential skills to help children to learn to read and write.

 Aspect 7) Oral blending and segmenting - to practise and develop oral blending and segmenting skills.

-In Reception, children are taught Phase 2 & 3 phonemes from Letters and Sounds.
+Reception will begin the year focusing on developing Phase 1 skills in the first half term.
+Then the children are taught Phase 2 & 3 phonemes from Letters and Sounds.

 Phase 2 Phonemes: